Skip to content

 My kids’ minds were more devastated than mine.

-If we are hiking, then our mind should be hiking and if we are at work then our mind should be at work.
+The reality is if we are hiking, then our mind should be hiking and if we are at work then our mind should be at work.

 There is a reason why Elon Musk, Bill Gates, and Warren Buffett read a physical book a few hours everyday in a distraction-free environment.